 Game theory can to a large extent explain how cooperation evolves in conflict situations.
 Many conservation problems are the consequence of conflicts, e.g. of cooperation problems between different stakeholders.
 We use modelling and experimental games to better understand cooperative solutions to social conflicts.

 Chemical substances that could become exotoxicologically relevant have to pass a number of tests before being marketed.
 In Switzerland and many other countries, these tests are largely following the OECD guidelines (www.oecd.org).
-We have listed problems with some of these guidelines, and we are testing alternative methods that have the potential to solve some of these problems and even reduce the evaluation costs for the producer and importer of the substances.
-We are also testing the evolutionary potential of natural populations to adapt to common pollutants.
+We have listed problems with some of these guidelines, and we are testing alternative methods.
+We are also studying the evolutionary potential of natural populations to adapt to common pollutants.